Southern Illinois University School of Law: History

-The Southern Illinois University School of Law's history began in 1972, when it was established by the Illinois state legislature.
+The Southern Illinois University Simmons School of Law's history began in 1972, when it was established by the Illinois state legislature.
 Its first class entered in August 1973.
 The school is housed in the Lesar Law Building, named for its first dean Hiram H. Lesar.
 The School of Law offers the Juris Doctor degree through a full-time program.

 On February 5, 2024, SIU announced the School of Law had received a $10 million gift from John and Jayne Simmons, and would be renamed Simmons Law School, pending Board of Trustees approval.

 Programs

 The School of Law offers specializations in Business and Transactional Law, Health Law, Intellectual Property, International and Comparative Law, Litigation and Dispute Resolution, and Public Interest Law.

-In addition, joint degree programs include: J.D./Doctor of Medicine, J.D./Doctor of Political Science, J.D./Master of Accountancy, J.D./Master of Business Administration, J.D./Master of Science in Education, J.D./Master of Electrical and Computer Engineering, J.D./Master of Public Administration, and J.D./Master of Social Work.
+In addition, joint degree programs include: J.D./Doctor of Medicine, J.D./Doctor of Political Science, J.D./Master of Accountancy, J.D./Master of Business Administration, J.D./Master of Science in education, J.D./Master of Electrical and Computer Engineering, J.D./Master of Public Administration, and J.D./Master of Social Work.